 About Me

 I am a writer, editor, and communications consultant with 25 years of experience telling stories that matter—stories with an environmental, social, or human focus that engage people in making the world a better place.
-My clients are global leaders in sustainability, including the Bill & Melinda Gates Foundation, Participant Media, ClimateWorks Foundation, Business for Social Responsibility (BSR), The Tiffany & Co.
+My clients have included the Gates Foundation, Zillow, Participant Media, ClimateWorks Foundation, Business for Social Responsibility (BSR), The Tiffany & Co.
 Foundation, Gap Inc., Futerra, and many more.
-I am also the founder of the storytelling project The Life I Want, about a future of work that works for all.
+I am also the founder of the storytelling project The Life I Want, about a future of work that works for our lives.

 After several newspaper reporting internships in the American West, I started my career as a magazine journalist at OutsideMother Jones, Fitness, and Imagination Publishing, and I spent the next several years as a book editor at Sierra Club Books and Wilderness Press.
-Most recently, I led content, media, and communications strategy at the global nonprofit sustainable business network Business for Social Responsibility (BSR).
+I have also worked in corporate sustainability, leading content, media, and communications strategy at Business for Social Responsibility (BSR), and leading sustainability reporting at Zillow.
 I have a master's degree in magazine publishing and bachelor's degree in journalism from Northwestern University's Medill School of Journalism, where I have also taught in the National High School Institute "journalism cherub" program.

-I grew up in Oregon and now live on our family's vineyard in Australia with my husband, the winemaker Adam Richardson; our twins; and our dogs, Daisy and Tess.
-When I'm not taking notes, typing, or tracking changes, I'm usually in the hills—running, climbing, or telemark skiing.
+I grew up in Oregon and after living in many places across the U.S. and seven years in Australia, I have returned to my home state.
+I now live in Bend, at the foot of the Central Oregon Cascades, with my husband, the guitar-maker Adam Richardson; our twins; and our dogs, Daisy and Tess.
+When I'm not taking notes, typing, or tracking changes, I'm usually outside—running, hiking, or telemark skiing.

-You can read an overview of my services here and read my recent writing here.
-If you're interested in working with me or have a story idea to share, please get in touch.
-You can also find me on Twitter.
+You can read an overview of my services here and read about the Life I Want storytelling project here.
+If you're interested in working with me or have a Life I Want story to share, please get in touch.